Hugo Ekitike transfer news: Liverpool open talks with Eintracht Frankfurt for striker amid Newcastle interest

 Liverpool are rivalling Newcastle for Eintracht Frankfurt striker Hugo Ekitike; Newcastle had a club-record £70m bid rejected earlier this week, with Liverpool also showing an interest in Magpies star Alexander Isak

+Liverpool are expected to make a bid for Eintracht Frankfurt's Hugo Ekitike.

-The club have made their approach after Sky Sports News revealed on Tuesday they were expected to rival Newcastle for the striker.
+While a formal offer has not been made yet, Sky Sports News reported on Wednesday they had opened talks with the Bundesliga club for the striker after it was revealed on Tuesday they were expected to rival Newcastle for the striker.

-Sky Sports News understands Newcastle are aware of Liverpool's interest and reviewing their options.
+Sky Sports News also understands Newcastle are aware of Liverpool's interest and are reviewing their options, with Brentford's Yoane Wissa emerging as a target.

 - Transfer Centre LIVE! | Liverpool news & transfers🔴